OtterKring/MIM_ImportScript_myBestPractice/README.md

     # at the end of the loop, increment the tracking counters
     $global:importedObject++
-    $global:PageSize++
+    $global:PageToken++

 }

 #-Status-Communication-for-PSMA--------------------

-# Is the number of imported objects still lower then all objects together?
+# Is the number of imported objects still lower than all objects together?
 # Then we have MoreToImport.
 if ($global:objectsImported -lt $global:tenantObjects.Count) {
     $global:MoreToImport = $True